microsoft/trident/README.md

     sed -i 's|file:///trident_cdrom/data/root.rawzst|<local_url>/root_v2.rawzst|' /etc/trident/config.yaml
     ```

-- After overwriting the host configuration, the user needs to apply the new
+- After overwriting the Host Configuration, the user needs to apply the new
 host config by restarting Trident with the following command:

     ```bash